Alethio36/mediastack/docs/roadmap.md

   (every admin tool) and the household front end (`media-users`).
 Finer rules (one person gets Sonarr but not qBittorrent) would be one application and binding per tool instead of the one domain-wide rule.
+- **LDAP app passwords** *(option, later)*: authentik lets a user bind with a per-device app password (a TV gets its own, revocable without changing the main password).
+Breaks "one password for everything", so an option, not a default.
 - **Email server for authentik** *(later)* — the standard for what email is used for: (1) a user resets their own forgotten password, (2) `invite` can e-mail the link, (3) authentik's own update notices reach its admins.
 Nothing